algorithmica-org/algorithmica/content/english/hpc/parallel/concurrency/fibers.md

 The way they work is that the language maintains a group of threads ready to pick up from where they left.
 This is called N:M scheduling.

-Similar runtimes exist for other languages, e. g. for C++ and Rust.
+Similar runtimes exist for other languages, e.g., for C++ and Rust.